scalameta/nvim-metals/README.md

 ##### Roadmap

 - [ ] Status line displaying diagnostics
-- [ ] Write up reasoning behind moving more towards the built-in lsp supported
+- [ ] Write up reasoning behind moving more towards the built-in LSP supported
 - [ ] Figure out how to add the `New Scala File` command
 - [ ] Is there a way to get `metals/status` to works?
 - [ ] Use virtual text for worksheets